Betty987/Leetcode/README.md

 # LeetCode
-This is a repository for all my submissions to leet code
+This is a repository for my submissions to leet code